-It is not considered that granting this application will set an unwanted precedent for similar applications further along Forest View Road given the relationship the host site has with the adjacent property on Connaught Avenue it is not unreasonable to use this as justification for allowing such a development on this site.
-Regardless, there is a live application which includes a deeper double storey rear extension than what is proposed here and as such it is considered this application is an improvement in terms of its design and relationship with no.31.
+It is not considered that granting this application will set an unwanted precedent for similar applications further along Forest View Road.
+Given the relationship the host site has with the adjacent property on Connaught Avenue it is not unreasonable to use this as justification for allowing such a development on this site.
+Regardless, there is a live application on the site which includes a deeper double storey rear extension (depth of 5.7m) than what is proposed here and as such it is considered this application is an improvement in terms of its design and relationship with no.31 and the houses along this side of Forest View Road.